drewconley/sivers.org/README.md

 Nginx serves the final static site from the site/ directory.

-For any files not found, it passes the proxy to the dynamic Sinatra server, for those few remaining dynamic pages.
+Nginx passes certain paths by proxy to the dynamic Sinatra server, for dynamic pages.

+Sinatra gets its templates from views/ including layout.erb, a clone of templates/header.erb and templates/footer.erb